Two years ago, I wrote a blog post called “A Quiet Thing” about anticipation and Advent.

 “Moments in November: A poem by Laura Buffington“ on rebelstorytellers.com.
 Lovely.

 “A Mother’s Repentance“ from The Rabbit Room.
 “In my imagination, there is a room in some transcendent realm where mothers of teenagers pray.
 The walls are open through arches, and there are thin white curtains hanging down, and the breeze snaps them.
-A collection …
+A …

 In his new book Slow Church: Cultivating Community in the Patient Way of Jesus (run, don’t walk, to get your copy when it releases in June), Chris Smith writes, “It can seem more practical and convenient (and even considerate!) to keep to ourselves and minimize the risk that we’ll get entangled in the lives of others.
-And yet, as much as we are formed by Western individualism, and though we have allowed that individualism to shape the way we read Scripture, our calling in …
+And yet, as much as we are formed by Western individualism, and though we have allowed that individualism to shape the way we read Scripture, our calling …

 I loved this recent article about one dad’s rediscovery of his daughter when he picks her up at camp.
 I enjoyed his keen insights into parenting, his happy memories of summer camp (I wish Miles and Nina could experience this!), and his wonderful sense of humor.